kanisterio/kanister/design/kanister-kopia-integration.md

 ### Replace Kopia CLI with SDK

-Currently we are using Kopia CLI to perform the repository and kopia repository server operations in Kanister.
+Currently, we are using Kopia CLI to perform the repository and kopia repository server operations in Kanister.
 The repository controller creates a pod, executes commands through `kube.exec` on the pod to perform repository operations.
 The commands include:
 - repo connect